w3ia/blockchain-developer-bootcamp-final-project/README.md

 * Landlords must understand how to correctly protect a deposit and be aware of their legal responsibility.
   * Some landlords, in particular non-professional ones, will often delegate the deposit process to a letting agent for a fee and will have to trust the letting agent to correctly protect a deposit with a TDP.

-* Once a deposit is protected, the landlord or agent has 30 days to provide the tenant a list of information regarding the details of the protection including how much of the deposit has been protected, where it is protected, how the tenant can get the deposit back and how they can raise any disputes (For the full list of details see [1]).
+* Once a deposit is protected, the landlord or agent has 30 days to provide the tenant a list of information regarding the details of the protection including how much of the deposit has been protected, where it is protected, how the tenant can get the deposit back and how they can raise any disputes (for the full list of details see https://www.gov.uk/tenancy-deposit-protection/information-landlords-must-give-tenants).
 Failing to provide this information within the stated time can result in legal action against the **landlord**.

 #### For tenants